Richard-PengR/jekyll-theme-basically-basic/_posts/2021-02-07-musicTheory.md

 3. Approach perfect consonances using contrary motion; the single context in which similar motion is permitted occurs when the upper voice moves by step to the octave or fifth.
 4. Begin and end your counterpoint on $\hat1$ (unless the counterpoint appears above the CF, when it may begin on $\hat5$).
 5. In minor, use the lowered form of $\hat6$ and $\hat7$; raise $\hat7$ to create a leading tone only in the penultimate measure, and raise $\hat6$ when it precedes the leading tone.

+Notice that the leaps allowed in first-species counterpoint are (thirds), fourths, fifths, ascending minor sixths and octaves.

 #### Guidelines